Ulmus americana: Cultivation

-Gallery of American elm trees

 American elms have been planted in North America beyond its natural range as far north as central Alberta.
 It also survives low desert heat at Phoenix, Arizona.

 Introductions across the Atlantic rarely prospered, even before the outbreak of DED.
 Introduced to the UK by James Gordon in 1752, the American elm was noted to be far more susceptible to insect foliage damage than native elms.
 The tree was propagated and marketed in the UK by the Hillier & Sons nursery, Winchester, Hampshire from 1945, with 450 sold in the period 1962 to 1977 when production ceased with the advent of the more virulent form of Dutch elm disease.
+Some well-grown specimens, one planted in the 1880s, survive (2023) in Finland.

 Introduced to Australasia, the tree was listed by Australian nurseries in the early 20th century.
 It is known to have been planted along the Avenue of Honour at Ballarat, Victoria and the Avenue of Honour in Bacchus Marsh, Victoria.
 In addition, a heritage-listed planting of American elms can be found along Grant Crescent in Griffith, Australian Capital Territory.
-American Elms are only rarely found in New Zealand.
+American elms are only rarely found in New Zealand.